Hijran9999/Salesforce-Developer/README.md

 -some changes do it
 - change a dev branch
 -dev branche chanfe again, dev branch exists in remote repository . so we push.
--if there are some changes in remote repo, and we want to get in olocla we git pull
+-if there are some changes in remote repo, and we want to get in olocla we gt